gnomishlogic/sicp-pdf/README.md

 This is a PDF version of "Structure and Interpretation of Computer Programs" by Harold Abelson, Gerald Jay Sussman, and Julie Sussman.
 It is a further development of the [Unofficial Texinfo Format](http://www.neilvandyke.org/sicp-texi/) (UTF), which was originally derived from the [HTML version](http://mitpress.mit.edu/sicp/) at The MIT Press.

 Biggest change in this revision (2.andresraba5) is the conversion to LaTeX, which opens the door to design and customization possibilities that the massive CTAN archive enables.
-Also, the latest typesetting engine XeTeX can be used, along with the Unicode and OpenType goodness it brings.
+Also, the latest typesetting engine LuaTeX can be used, along with the Unicode and OpenType goodness it brings.

 Source